pauleaster/pauleaster.github.io/content/appdev.md

 +++

 # Upgrading legacy code
-I have recently upgraded two applications to high performant rust code.
+I have recently upgraded two applications to high performant <a href="https://www.rust-lang.org" target="_blank">rust</a> code.
 Because of the design of the rust language, many applications are faster "out of the box" after implementation in rust.
 The two test cases that I have worked with are:

 1. Rapidly rotating Neutron Star (RNS): C code was written in 1995 by <a href=" https://www.astro.auth.gr/~niksterg/" target="_blank">Nikolaos